 When considering future Board appointments, prospective Non-Executive Directors will be requested to confirm they can make the required time commitment before accepting an appointment to the Board.
 Executive and Non-Executive Directors are subject to re-election intervals as prescribed in the Company’s Articles of Association.

 The contracts or letters of appointment of all Directors are available for inspection at the Company’s registered office during normal business hours.

 The Company has effective procedures in place to monitor and deal with conflicts of interest.
 The Board is aware of the other commitments and interests of its Directors, and changes to these commitments and interests are reported to and, where appropriate, agreed with the rest of the Board.

-The Company Secretary will ensure that all Directors are kept abreast of changes in relevant legislation and regulations, with the assistance of the Company’s advisers where relevant, as well as helping the Chairman to maintain excellent standards of corporate governance.
+The Company Secretary ensures that all Directors are kept abreast of changes in relevant legislation and regulations, with the assistance of the Company’s other advisers where relevant, as well as helping the Chairman to maintain excellent standards of corporate governance.

 The Non-Executive Directors have a breadth and depth of skills and experience across many different sectors enabling them to provide the necessary guidance, oversight and advice for the Board to operate effectively.

 Board composition is always a consideration in relation to succession planning.
 The Board will consider any Board imbalances for future nominations, including Board independence and gender balance.